-Sandringham Primary School's Early Years Foundation Stage caters for children aged 2-5 through our Preschool, Maintained Nursery and Reception Class environments.
+Sandringham Primary School's Early Years Foundation Stage caters for children aged 2-5 through our, Maintained Nursery and Reception Class environments.
 Children have access to a continuous provision of open-ended resources both indoors and outdoors, year round.
 We believe there is no such thing as bad weather, as long as children are dressed appropriately to be outdoors.
 Sun, rain, wind and snow all add a valuable natural dynamic to their learning opportunities.

 From the start to the end of the Foundation Stage, the staff consistently refer to the Development Matters Standards framework to track children’s progress and plan for next steps in learning.
 There is a heavy focus on developing children’s social, emotional, communication and physical skills before focussing on gaining knowledge in areas like: maths, writing, reading, technology, music and art.

 To find out more about the curriculum and ways parents can support their child at home please follow the link to The Department for Education document “What to Expect in the EYFS”

 “Children learn gradually and continuously in social contexts through interactions and communications with others”